8 Product Led Growth (PLG) Principles to Accelerate Adoption

 Next, let’s explore some of the potential funnel types you can consider for your fancy new growth model.
 Really, there are four types of funnels you’ll want to consider.

-1. Self-serve funnel: the crème de la crème of funnels, and one that’s top of minds for many product managers when they think of transforming to product-led growth.
-It’s an entirely independent and fully-automated funnel in which the user needs zero human interaction.
+1. Self-serve funnel: the crème de la crème of funnels, and one that’s top of mind for many product managers when they think of transforming to product-led growth.
+It’s an entirely independent and fully automated funnel in which the user needs zero human interaction.

-1. Top-down funnel: just because you have a hands-on, high-touch, approach to your user acquisition funnel, doesn’t mean you’re not product-led.
-If you’re dealing with exceptionally pricey contracts, or extremely technical setups, then sometimes human guidance and account managers are what users want and expect.
+2. Top-down funnel: just because you have a hands-on, high-touch approach to your user acquisition funnel, doesn’t mean you’re not product-led.
+If you’re dealing with exceptionally pricey contracts or extremely technical setups, then sometimes human guidance and account managers are what users want and expect.

-2. Bottom-up funnel: this type of PLG funnel sees your sales team only working on current accounts in order to stop them from churning, or upsell products and features.
-It means your product is working independently for acquisition, while you’re relying on human touch for retention and expansion.
+3. Bottom-up funnel: this type of PLG funnel sees your sales team only working on current accounts in order to stop them from churning or upselling products and features.
+It means your product is working independently for acquisition while you’re relying on human touch for retention and expansion.

 Oh, oh, oh.
 Now, this is a big one—the hint’s in the name.
 Your North Star metric is something that ties every step we’ve just discussed together—no surprises there!
 It’s the core metric that rounds up all of your OKR and product team goals, and lets company-wide stakeholders know if your team is putting in the work or not.